oracle-quickstart/oci-o11y-solutions/knowlege-content/Enterprise-Manager/README.md

 * associate log sources to entities
 )
 ### Stack monitoring
-Stack monitoring service allows to monitor all the components of the EM application.It collects useful metrics which helps in monitoring and troubleshoot.
+Stack Monitoring lets you proactively monitor the EM application and its underlying application stack, including OMS servers and databases.
+Once discovered, it automatically collects status, load, response, error, and utilization metrics for all application components.

 ### Database Management